garyfleming/product-engineering/product-engineering.md

 * Engineering cost
 * Opportunity cost

 ^ It was also, notably, a shared decision.
-We had some real conversations around the value proposition (not quite ROI), about the engineering cost, the opportunity cost (what would we not build), the
+We had some real conversations around the value proposition (not quite ROI), about the engineering cost (and debt), the opportunity cost (what would we not build), the
 ^ The outcome of the decision affects *everyone* so being able to have conversations helps

+---

+# Antipattern: Tech Debt Management

+* "10% of time for tech debt"
+* "We need to focus on features"

+^ I mentioned debt in the last slide so let's talk about something with more of an engineering tilt
+* how to deal with tech debt - product owners who don't know how it affects delivery are doomed to fail and develop a worsening relationship.
+Engineers who focus on it at the cost of delivery will fail too.
+  * Strategies like "x% of time for tech debt" are usually naive - they lack context, and are usually the first thing cut.

+---

+# Possibility: Treat As First Class Feature

+* Education
+* Cost of Delay

+^  first class feature in the sense that invesment ends up with faster delivery.
+Not investing costs significantly.
+There's a compounding and increasing cost of delay to tech debt that most engineers don't understand, let alone non-engineers.
+So focus on education: making sure everyone understands the costs, and how they rapidly accelerate

 ---